 VN0002 - Creating a Running Test Log

-The standard Tables option can be used in combination with the Test Notes window to create a running log of the test.
+Tables can be used in combination with test notes to create a running log of a test.

 How can you keep a running log of a test?